MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/7-exercise-expose-app.md

     The command output should be a table with some service data.
 Make sure the column `CLUSTER-IP` is filled with an IP address and the column `EXTERNAL-IP` is `<none>`.
 Also make sure the column `PORT(S)` is defined to `80/TCP`.

-As you will notice, there's no exposing to the Internet yet.
+As you'll notice, there's no exposing to the Internet yet.
 The service is only accessible to the Internal cluster, so we need to create our Ingress manifest and deploy it

 ## Create an Ingress manifest

-To expose our website to the world via DNS we need a new file called `ingress.yaml` which will contain the definition of our ingress resource.
+To expose our website to the world via DNS, we need a new file called, which will contain the definition of our ingress resource.

 > [!NOTE]
 > You can check the example service file in the [official repository](https://github.com/MicrosoftDocs/mslearn-aks-deploy-container-app/blob/master/kubernetes/ingress.yaml)

 1. Create a new file called `ingress.yaml` and open a terminal in the same directory.
-1. Like the others, the first two steps in creating a manifest file is defining the `apiVersion` and the `kind` keys
+1. Like the others, the first two steps in creating a manifest file are defining the `apiVersion` and the `kind` keys

     ```yml
     #ingress.yaml